nitad54448/yappari-5-1/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.
+Screen capture of images and datafile can help identifiying the problem.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

 **Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
+ - OS: [e.g. win 11]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

 **Additional context**
 Add any other context about the problem here.